EHDEN/ETL-UK-Biobank/docs/gp_clinical_to_stem_table.md

 such as consultations, diagnoses, history, symptoms, procedures, laboratory tests and administrative information.
 The records are retrieved from four different source systems (providers): EMIS/Vision Scotland, EMIS/Vision Wales, TPP England and Vision England (Note: EMIS England is missing).
-Coded data has been obtained for just 45% of the UKB participants.
+Coded data has been obtained for 45% of the UKB participants.

 #### Notes on variables:
 - `read_2` and `read_3`: clinical codes, either Read v2 or CTV3 (i.e. Read v3) - mutually exclusive fields.